-The truth is that it's very hard to find a crate pad that's truly chew proof - but I wanted to include one as they are vital for making your dog's crate comfortable.
+The truth is that it's very hard to find a crate pad that's truly chew proof (see my article about this here) - but I wanted to include one as they are vital for making your dog's crate comfortable.
 This bed by Big Barker may not be officially chew proof, but it's still a durable option that can withstand digging.
 Digging is actually much more likely in a crate, where your dog isn't able to throw the bed around or get a good grip with his teeth.

 So with that disclaimer about the way, what makes the Big Barker Crate Pad such a good option for crates?

 Firstly, it's made from 4" foam (2" comfort and 2" support foam).
 This isn't as supportive as a memory foam bed, but is considerably more comfortable than typical crate beds.
 When your dog lays on the bed, the top layer moulds around his body to reduce pressure points and provide a comfortable night's sleep, while the bottom layer is denser to provide a firmer bottom.
 The 4" depth also prevents your dog resting on the hard floor of the crate.

 The cover is what makes this bed stand out from other crate pads though.
 It's made from tear resistant material that's also waterproof.
 This means it can withstand digging (which is common with dogs that like to "nest") or in-crate accidents.
 The cover isn't fully chew proof, but will resist light chewing.

 Another great thing about the Big Barker is that it comes with a 10 year warranty for the foam.
 If the foam sags by more than 10% at any point during the next decade, Big Barker will replace it.
 So if you're looking for an indestructible dog bed for a crate, the Big Barker is likely as close as you'll get.